Dual Credit Opportunities

 Tips for Success

 College classes require a time commitment.
 For each hour spent in class, students are expected to spend two hours outside of class each week on preparation or homework.
 For the typical three-credit-hour class, this means a total of nine hours each week spent studying or in class.
 Students can enroll in as many as three courses each semester.
-Use this form to add or drop a class.
+To add or drop a class, reach out to your admission advisor through your institution.
 Remember, dual credit courses are calculated into your high school GPA.